On the Impact of Voltage Unbalance on Distribution Locational Marginal Prices: Introduction

-This paper addresses these gaps by embedding voltage unbalance directly into a social-welfare maximization framework.
+This paper addresses these gaps by embedding voltage unbalance directly into a social welfare maximization framework.
 Instead of imposing strict constraints, penalty terms are applied to node-level unbalance factors and incorporated into the generation cost function.
 This integration accounts for the impact of voltage unbalance, which is recognized as a power quality violation that can reduce the operational lifetime of assets exposed to such conditions.
+Although small VUF values may be considered acceptable by existing standards, this does not imply that their impact is negligible.
+Even low levels of VU can affect the lifetime of grid assets, and the \textit{soft limits} formulation explicitly accounts for these effects.
+There are several studies attempting to find impact of VU on lifetime of assets~\cite{Jalilian-Induction, Molzahn_rep}.
+This treatment aligns with exact penalty approaches for OPF \cite{Ding2014_ExactPenalty} and enhances the interpretability and economic relevance of DLMPs in increasingly unbalanced distribution systems.
 This approach yields a unified optimization problem whose dual variables naturally reflect the penalization cost of unbalance within the DLMP structure \cite{Penalty1, Penalty2}.
 The resulting decomposition explicitly isolates the cost of unbalance, offering clear economic signals for infrastructure upgrades, EV charging coordination, DER placement, and market pricing strategies.

+In contrast to existing three-phase DLMP formulations that primarily price the feasibility of voltage magnitudes and network constraints, the proposed framework prices power quality degradation itself through a marginal unbalance component, thereby strengthening the link between distribution market outcomes and asset health and equipment cost externalities.

 The main contributions of this work can be presented as: